Download a PDF version of this article here.

 Batten space ventilation to cold pitched roofs with HR underlay

-A High Resistance (HR) underlay provides high vapour resistance on the cold side of the roof void, preventing the diffusion of water vapour from the loft in to the batten space; it is therefore essential that the loft space be ventilated in accordance with BS5250 and the Roofs section of our Technical Manual.
+A HR (High Resistance) underlay provides high vapour resistance on the cold side of the roof void, preventing the diffusion of water vapour from the loft in to the batten space; it is therefore essential that the loft space be ventilated in accordance with BS5250 and the Roofs section of our Technical manual.

 Other considerations